Empire Earth III: Reception

 Empire Earth III garnered generally negative reviews, and holds an average of 51% on aggregate web site GameRankings.
 GameSpot gave it 3.5 of 10 saying "The developer's questionable sense of taste and humor is also on display in the visuals and sound...
 Empire Earth III has been dumbed down to the point of irrelevance."
 IGN gave it a 5.4 of 10 saying "the animations aren't very good and the performance leaves a lot to be desired".
 GameSpy had similar complaints: "bugs, muddled combat, or weak AI aren't things that strategy fans have to live with."
 Game Revolution gave the game a D−, stating "Honestly, if the game didn't try to make you hate it, it would be perfectly tolerable, maybe even enjoyable."
-Mad Doc Software has since removed all references to the development of Empire Earth III from their homepage.
+Mad Doc Software has since removed all references to the development of Empire Earth III from their website.
 As of 2017, Rebellion Developments owns the IP.